What's new in skid steers?

-Skid steer loaders steer by slowing or stopping wheels on one side and allowing wheels on the other to drive the machine into a turn.
+Skid steer loaders, or skid loaders, steer by slowing or stopping wheels on one side and allowing wheels on the other to drive the machine into a turn.
 The drive train for the skid steer loader typically uses two hydraulic pumps that supply fluid to a corresponding motor on each side of the machine.

 A lift-arm assembly is usually equipped with a hydraulic coupler at the forward end for attachments.
 The coupler allows attaching a bucket for loading loose material and for performing moderate excavating.
 The coupler also accommodates any number of work tools, including hydraulic hammers, augers, brooms, material-handling forks, brush cutters, and backhoes.
 A separate hydraulic pump supplies fluid to hydraulic cylinders on the lift-arm assembly to raise and lower the assembly and to open and close the bucket (or to tilt the coupler when an attachment is used.)